 Choose Kid-Friendly Accommodations

 Stay in a place where your kids can have their own room or section of a room.
 Vacation rentals by owner (VRBO) are a great option for getting a larger space for your money.
 You can often rent a small house or condo for the price of an average hotel room.
 We love staying in VRBO rented places.
-If your kids can have their own room then it’s a lot easier for you and your hubby to stay up later to talk or watch a movie.
-These individual vacation rentals also often have their own kitchen and are furnished, so you can easily make breakfast and enjoy meals at home while on vacation with your family.
+When kids can have their own room, it’s much easier for parents to stay up later or watch a movie.
+Individual vacation rentals are furnished with basic amenities and often have their own kitchen.
+Families can easily make breakfast and enjoy home-cooked meals at their home away from home.

 Don’t Ditch Naptime

-Maintain nap routines so your kids don’t become cranky while you are off on your family adventures.
-My kids still nap right after lunch for at least one hour.
-If the kids miss a nap it’s harder to enjoy the afternoon.
+Speaking of naptime, it’s very helpful to maintain kids’ regular routines even while on vacation.
+Plenty of rest will help kids stay energized during your family adventures.
+Our kids usually nap right after lunch for at least one hour.
+If the kids miss a nap, it’s harder for them to enjoy the afternoon.
 Our RV motorhome allows the kids to sleep in actual beds for naptime, even if we are parked at the zoo!

 When we are on the go, the kids can nap right in their car seats in the RV motorhome.
 The increased space allows them to stretch their legs and cuddle up with a pillow.
 It’s important for kids to stay in their car seats while an RV is moving, just like in a car.